Travel to Eat: Happy Budget Dining in Europe

 Here’s what I suggest you do to avoid paying for overpriced hotel breakfasts:

-At the start of your trip, buy a couple of bowls and a few pieces of real cutlery, or bring them from home.
+At the start of your trip, buy a couple of plastic bowls and a few pieces of real cutlery, or bring them from home.
 Carry them, along with your food, in an insulated, collapsible bag.
 I tell ya, that handy bag has been a godsend on trip after trip.

 Every few days, buy individual cartons of yogurt, a small bottle of milk, a box of granola, and a few pieces of fruit from the local grocery store.

 After enjoying a light breakfast in your hotel room, head out to enjoy coffee and maybe a croissant or two at a local bar.
-If the weather’s fine, sit outside at a sun-drenched café and get your caffeine jolt from a fresh cup of coffee that’s usually miles better than the machine-made coffees services at most breakfast buffets.
+If the weather’s fine, sit outside at a sun-drenched café and get your caffeine jolt from a fresh cup of coffee that’s usually much, much better than the machine-made coffees services at most breakfast buffets.
 In fact, even in super posh hotels, I’ve never had a really good coffee at a breakfast buffet.

-When you enjoy your coffee at a local cafe, you’ll not only save money – you’ll also get to watch locals, instead of fellow tourists, greet the new day.
+When you enjoy your coffee at a local cafe, you’ll not only save money, you’ll also get to watch locals, instead of fellow tourists, greet the new day.

 Put Together Picnic Lunches